-In this post, you will learn about some of the key challenges in relation to achieving successful AI / ML projects implementation in a consistent and sustained manner.
-As AI / ML project stakeholders including senior management stakeholders, data science architects, product managers etc, you must get a good understanding of what would it take to successfully execute AI / ML projects and create value for the customers and the business.
-Either you are building AI / ML products or enabling unique models for your clients in SaaS setup, you will come across most of these challenges.
+In this post, you will learn about some of the key challenges in relation to achieving successful AI / machine learning (ML) or Data science projects implementation in a consistent and sustained manner.
+As AI / ML project stakeholders including senior management stakeholders, data science architects, product managers, etc, you must get a good understanding of what would it take to successfully execute AI / ML projects and create value for the customers and the business.
+Whether you are building AI / ML products or enabling unique models for your clients in SaaS setup, you will come across most of these challenges.

 Whether a machine learning solution is required & can be implemented?

 The trickiest part of AI / ML projects is to identify whether a business problem can be solved using machine learning solutions.
 Many times, the solution to the problem can be based on implementing a complex set of rules.
 In order to determine whether a problem has a solution based on machine learning and can be solved using machine learning, one needs to ensure the following: